kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 Both of the cellphones I happen to have here are more or less equivalent for this.

-password2 points out that there's a program called [scrcpy](https://github.com/Genymobile/scrcpy) which might be useful for this, allowing me to disable the screensaver and display the cellphone's screen on a laptop or netbook connected over USB or TCP/IP.
+password2 points out that there’s a program called [scrcpy](https://github.com/Genymobile/scrcpy) which might be useful for this, allowing me to disable the screensaver and display the cellphone’s screen on a laptop or netbook connected over USB or TCP/IP.
 This would afford greater magnification, because those screens are bigger, though of course not greater detail, and probably with more latency.